Elpidio Quirino Avenue: History

 Elpidio Quirino Avenue marks the original shoreline of Manila Bay in Parañaque pueblo as it existed during the Spanish colonial period.
 It forms part of an old Spanish coastal highway that linked the Province of Manila to La Laguna and other southern provinces, with segments later known as Manila South Road.
-It was called Calle Real or Camino Real (Spanish for "royal street") which spanned from Ermita to Muntinlupa, Rizal (now Muntinlupa, Metro Manila).
-Due to its accessibility to Cavite, it was also known as Cavite-Manila South Road, which also includes the present-day Aguinaldo Highway.
-The road was renamed to Mexico Road in 1964, the year designated as "The Year of Philippine-Mexican Friendship."
+It was called Calle Real or Camino Real (Spanish for "royal street"), which spanned from Ermita to Muntinlupa, Rizal (now part of Metro Manila).
+Due to its accessibility to Cavite, it was also known as Cavite-Manila South Road, including the present-day Aguinaldo Highway.
+The road was renamed Mexico Road in 1964, which was designated as "The Year of Philippine-Mexican Friendship."
 It was the location of Camp Dewey, an early U.S. military installation during the Philippine–American War.
 This "camp in Tambo" was converted into a Philippine Army camp in 1936.
 However, by 2003, the military camp known as Camp Claudio has been transformed into a housing and urban development site.

-At present, only the Las Piñas and Muntinlupa section are called Calle Real or Real Street as an alternative name for the road.
-The Parañaque portion is renamed Elpidio Quirino Avenue while those of the City of Manila and Pasay have been renamed to Del Pilar Street and F.B.
-Harrison Avenue, respectively.
+Presently, only the Las Piñas and Muntinlupa sections are called Calle Real or Real Street as an alternative name for the road.
+The Parañaque portion has been renamed Elpidio Quirino Avenue, while those of the City of Manila and Pasay have been renamed Del Pilar Street and F.B.
+Harrison Street, respectively.